 1919: A naval Curtiss aircraft NC-4 commanded by Albert Cushing Read completes the first transatlantic flight.
 The flight was part of U.S. Navy expedition of three "flying boats," with only the NC-4 completing the full 19-day journey from New York State to Lisbon, Portugal.
 The journey included time for stops for repairs and rest in Massachusetts, Nova Scotia, Newfoundland, and twice in the Azores Islands.
 The feat was overshadowed just two weeks later when two Royal Air Force pilots completed the first nonstop transatlantic flight in just under 16 hours.

 1915: Writer Herman Wouk, the Pulitzer Prize-winning author whose novels include "The Caine Mutiny," "The Winds of War" and "War and Remembrance," is born in New York City.

-1896: A F4-strength tornado hits St. Louis, Mo., and East Saint Louis, Ill., killing at least 255 people and causing $10 million in damage ($3.8 billion when adjusted for inflation).
+1896: A F4-strength tornado hits St. Louis, Missouri, and East Saint Louis, Illinois, killing at least 255 people and causing $10 million in damage ($3.8 billion when adjusted for inflation).
 The storm was part of a major tornado outbreak across the Central United States that continued across the Eastern states on the following day.

-1794: Cornelius Vanderbilt, the industrialist and philanthropist who built his wealth in shipping and railroads, is born in Staten Island, N.Y.
+1794: Cornelius Vanderbilt, the industrialist and philanthropist who built his wealth in shipping and railroads, is born in Staten Island, New York.
 One of the richest Americans in history, he provided the initial gift to found Vanderbilt University, which is named in his honor.